-Rebecca Mikkelson, CBD Authors 4 Authors Publishing, and B. C. Marine, CAO Authors 4 Authors Publishing
+Rebecca Mikkelson, Editor-in-Chief, and Brandi Spencer (formerly B. C. Marine), Secretary Authors 4 Authors Publishing

 First, what is a plot?
 The basic definition is: (n) the main events of a play, novel, movie, or similar work, devised and presented by the writer as an interrelated sequence.
 Whether you pants or plot down to the very last detail, your manuscript must follow a plot structure, so what does that entail?

 Basic elements of plot structure

 Please first bear in mind that this is a single blog post—we’ll cover all that we can without getting bogged down for pages upon pages.
 So what elements go into plotting a novel?
 Here are the basic elements of what will occur within Act I, Act II, and Act III of your story.

 Hook: This will be obvious—the hook is where you draw your reader into the story, usually within the first line, but at the very least within the first few paragraphs.

 Plot Turn I: In other words, this is your inciting incident.
 This is going to be the conflict introduced into the story that sets the whole plot into motion.
 For example, a war could break out, or someone could find out there’s a question of their parentage.